JJ/perl6em/txt/1-liners.md

 defining and creating sequences; there are
 [lots of them](https://en.wikibooks.org/wiki/Real_Analysis/Sequences)
-than can be used for fun and enlightment.
+than can be used for fun and enlightenment.

 These expressions allow us to be much more flexible when building sequences, which, as it happens, are becoming a showcase of Perl 6